temidata/SQL-Capstone-Project/README.md

 The data shows that ability to speak a second language and a low level of education can negatively affect the frequency and value of donations received.

-# Go to File cantains screenshot of queries done on this project.
+# Go to File contains screenshot of queries done on this project.